Skip to content

 Rocky uses redb, an embedded key-value store written in Rust.
 Think of it as SQLite for key-value data: a single file, no server process, ACID transactions, and zero configuration.

-By default, Rocky stores state in .rocky-state.redb in the current directory.
-You can override this with the --state-path flag:
+By default, Rocky stores state in <models>/.rocky-state.redb (a legacy .rocky-state.redb in the current directory keeps working, with a one-time deprecation warning on stderr).
+You can override the location with the --state-path flag:

 Terminal window